 Sumitomo Corporation established the "Sumitomo Corporation Corporate Governance Principles" while keeping in mind that our backbone of corporate ethics is in the "Sumitomo's Business Philosophy" and the "Management Principles."
-The Sumitomo Corporate Governance Governance Principles was established based on our view that the essence of corporate governance is "improving management efficiency" and "maintaining sound management," as well as "ensuring management transparency" to secure the first two.
-Following the "Sumitomo Corporation Corporate Governance Principles," we are always seeking to establish the most appropriate management that serves the interests of shareholders and all other stakeholders.
+The Sumitomo Corporation Corporate Governance Principles was established based on our view that the essence of corporate governance is "improving management efficiency" and "maintaining sound management," as well as "ensuring management transparency" to secure the first two.
+Following the "Sumitomo Corporation Corporate Governance Principles," we are always seeking to establish the most appropriate managerial system for the Company and are strengthening our corporate governance to realize management that serves the interests of shareholders and all other stakeholders.